LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 when made available, is usually only used if it's the default when starting Logtalk.

-To find if the tests are run in strict ISO mode or in lax ISO mode, check the value of the read-only flag `prolog_conformance` using the query:
+To find if the tests are run in strict ISO mode (`iso_strict`) or in lax ISO mode (`iso_lax`), check the value of the read-only flag `prolog_conformance` using the query:

 	?- current_logtalk_flag(prolog_conformance, Mode).

+This flag is used mainly in testing error conditions.
+For some of those tests, when running in lax mode, exception terms may be accepted as valid if they are reasonable although non-compliant.